 Rejoin the Blue route at the gates on your right and follow the Blue trail again along the north trail.
 Climb the last hill and head for the gates, after them turn right and follow the trail then track down to the Y junction again at Clean Brae.

 Return to the B9022 and turn to your right rejoining the 5Km route back to the Square along the Jubilee footpath.

 Anyone 16 and over can take part in the 10K.

-The first 2.5Km of route follows the same route as the 10Km route through the Simpson arch, down to Huntly Castle and across the River Deveron up to the Castle Hotel and along to the Portsoy Road.
+The first 1Km of route follows the same route as the 10Km route through the Simpson arch, down to Huntly Castle and around the River Deveron and Meadows.

 Once onto the Portsoy Road, follow the Jubilee footpath back into Huntly then down Deveron Road and Deveron Street into the Square - just follow the noise of the cheering crowds.

 Anyone over the age of 12 can run the 5K.
 Slightly younger athletes can run this one but must have parental consent to do so.